Is Google Pay Safe? This Is What You Need to Understand

-Paying for goods via the convenience of your mobile phone is no longer a pipe dream — it’s a reality and quickly becoming a popular payment method.
-According to Reuters, global mobile payments are set to reach over 50 billion per year by 2021.
-Heck, you don’t even need your mobile phone for some apps, you can pay via your smartwatch!
+Paying for goods via the convenience of your mobile phone is no longer a pipe dream, it’s a reality and has become one of the most popular payment methods worldwide.
+According to Reuters, global mobile payments were set to reach over 50 billion per year by 2021.
+In the years since, that growth has absolutely exploded, with hundreds of millions of people tapping their phones or watches to pay every single day.
+Heck, you don’t even need your mobile phone for some transactions anymore — your smartwatch works just as smoothly.
 If you think this sounds like something out of a far-fetched Bond movie, think again.
-But is Google Pay safe and what about the other apps out there?
+But is Google Pay safe, and what about the other apps out there?

 Google Pay and Other Popular Apps